-Experts across the globe agree that Google Analytics can give you accurate information about where you currently stand, which poses as a foundational step in helping you take calculated decisions while moving forward.
+Experts across the globe agree that Google Analytics can give you accurate information about where you currently stand, which is a foundational step in helping you take calculated decisions while moving forward.

 When talking about implementing Google Analytics, people tend to miss the aspect of setting up goals.
 Sometimes, Google Analytics is viewed as a tool that provides a lot of tools and that it might help the users.
 But, with the right use of it, you can revamp your Google Analytics experience and improve the business drastically.

-Without setting up the goals, Google will not be able to give you the information about if you met your numbers or not.
-Without these numbers, it can also be slightly crippling when handling multiple campaigns and analyzing multiple pages.
-Hence, it is vital that you set up the goals and keep a constant track of them to see the progress.
+Without setting up the goals, Google will not be able to give you the information, if you met your numbers or not.
+Without these numbers, it can also be slightly crippling while handling multiple campaigns and analyzing multiple pages.
+Hence, it is vital that you set up the goals and keep constant track of them to see the progress.

 With Google Analytics, you have a comprehensive look at what keywords attract visitors.
 With this sort of information, you can understand what people are specifically searching for, and you can cater to that accordingly.
 There is a lot of difference between catering to someone searching for say ‘juices’ and serving another person searching for ‘natural juices for weight loss.’
 Makes sense, right?

-With Google Analytics, you can not only analyze your campaigns but also get insights about how your competitor is doing.
+With Google Analytics, you can not only analyze your digital marketing campaigns but also get insights into how your competitor is doing.
 You can have a direct look at their traffic as well and then later use this to your benefit by setting up scenarios and plans to help you gain more visitors compared to them.

 It’s an iterative process: you assess what they’re doing differently and try it on your website to see if it would work.
 If it does, improve on it, or sack it if it doesn’t.
 This will help you in focussing on what matters and not losing time on something which might not work.

 If you’re wondering about which companies use Google Analytics, then let me tell you, there are around 70,000 companies that use it.
-If over 60 percent of the Fortune 500 companies rely on it, I’m sure it can serve your business as well!
-Following are the top ones:
+If over 60 percent of the Fortune 500 companies rely on it, we are sure it can serve your business as well!
+Following are the top ones using it: